ingo/ingo.github.io/_recipes/indian_tomato_salad_with_mint_dressing.md

 title: Indian Tomato Salad with Mint Dressing
 veggie: "\u2713"
 ---

+Made with juicy tomato slices, scattered with red onion, and drizzled with a mint dressing, then finished with a small pinch of garam masala.
 This is a wonderful refreshing Indian salad that pairs really well with rich, spicy curries.
 Made with slices of juicy tomato, scattered with red onion, and drizzled with a mint dressing, then finished with a small pinch of garam masala.
 The dressing here is simply Raita, thinned down slightly with water so it’s pourable.
 Raita is a green mint yogurt sauce that is often served on the side of curries.
 Both yogurt and mint are ideal for cooling the palette in case you can’t handle the heat!

 ### Ingredients